DC 9904Dental & Oral Conditions38 CFR § 4.150

 A 0% rating requires: Displacement, not causing anterior or posterior open bite.
 A 20% rating requires: Displacement, causing severe anterior or posterior open bite.
 The difference typically reflects the frequency, severity, or functional impact of the condition as documented in medical records and C&P examination findings.

-What evidence do I need to establish service connection for Mandible, malunion of?
+What evidence supports a higher rating for Mandible, malunion of?

-What is the C&P exam like for Mandible, malunion of?
+What happens at the C&P exam for Mandible, malunion of?

 Get a Personalized Rating Analysis